Advanced Interface¶

 >>> element.screenshot(quality=60).save("image.png")

-Waiting for Element¶
+Waiting for an Element¶

 Hint

-The waiting time here is in milliseconds, so 10 seconds requires *1000, 10 seconds = 10000 milliseconds.
+The wait duration here is in milliseconds, so 10 seconds means *1000; 10 seconds = 10000 milliseconds.

 element.wait_for_exists(10*1000)